Kenneth732/Testing-WordCounter_with_TDD/README.md

 wordCounter(text);
 Expected Output: 1

+# Our Second Test
 Test: "It should return 2 if a passage has two words."
 Code:
 const text = "hello there";
 wordCounter(text);
 Expected Output: 2

+# Our Third Test
 Test: "It should return 0 for an empty string."
 Code: wordCounter(" ");
 Expected Output: 0

+# Our Fourth Test
 Test: "It should return 0 for a string that is only spaces."
 Code: wordCounter("            ");
 Expected Output: 0

+# Our Fifth Test
 Test: "It should not count number as words"
 Code: wordCounter("hi there 77 19);
 Expected: output: 2